Kurdistan Region: Insurgency and first elections (1975–1992)

-The more left-leaning Patriotic Union of Kurdistan (PUK) was founded in 1975 by Jalal Talabani and regenerated the Kurdish insurgency with guerrilla warfare tactics as the Kurdistan Democratic Party (KDP) was slowly recovering from their defeat.
-However, the Kurdish insurgency became entangled in the Iran–Iraq War from 1980 onwards.
+The Patriotic Union of Kurdistan (PUK) was founded in 1975 by Jalal Talabani while the Kurdistan Democratic Party (KDP) was slowly recovering from their defeat.
+The PUK was more popular among left-wing Sorani speakers, while the KDP was more popular among right-wing Kurmanji speakers.
+The PUK leadership adhered to the Qadiri sect while the KDP leadership adhered to the Naqshbandi.
+The Kurdish insurgency became entangled in the Iran–Iraq War from 1980 onwards.
 During the first years of the war in the early 1980s, the Iraqi government tried to accommodate the Kurds in order to focus on the war against Iran.
 In 1983, the Patriotic Union of Kurdistan agreed to cooperate with Baghdad, but the Kurdistan Democratic Party remained opposed.
 In 1983, Saddam Hussein signed an autonomy agreement with Jalal Talabani of the PUK, though Saddam later reneged on the agreement.

 By 1985, the PUK and KDP had joined forces, and Iraqi Kurdistan saw widespread guerrilla warfare up to the end of the war.
 On 15 March 1988, PUK forces captured the town of Halabja near the Iranian border and inflicted heavy losses among Iraqi soldiers.
 The Iraqis retaliated the following day by chemically bombing the town, killing about 5,000 civilians.
 This led the Americans and the Europeans to implement the Iraqi no-fly zones in March 1991 to protect the Kurds, thereby facilitating Kurdish autonomy amid the vacuum and the first Kurdish elections were consequently held in May 1992, wherein the Kurdistan Democratic Party secured 45.3% of the vote and a majority of seats.